 The Compute API is versioned as follows:

 v1- Always points to the latest API.
 This represents a larger set of APIs.
-Only eight v1 endpoints are supported and documented.
+Only the following v1 endpoints are supported and documented:

 vVersion- Points to a version-specific API, where